-A VoIP (Voice over Internet Protocol) phone is a type of a phone that uses Internet connection to make and receive calls.
+A VoIP phone is a type of a telephone that uses Internet connection to make and receive calls.

-Standard desktop phones (also called hardphones), mobile devices, and softphone applications can all be used to make/receive VoIP calls.
+Standard desktop phones (also called hardphones), mobile devices, and softphone applications can all be used to make and receive VoIP calls.

 How Does a VoIP Phone Work?

 VoIP phones work by using the internet, instead of the PSTN, to transmit voice data.

 Using a VoIP phone feels just like using a traditional landline PSTN phone.
 But behind the scenes, the data transmission is completely different–VoIP service uses the internet (sometimes PSTN too) to transmit digital data from your local network, instead of the PSTN’s analog signal.